kawu/partage/README.md

 it in the `~/.local/bin/` directory by default.
 Installation on Windows, even though not tested, should be also possible.

+You can also run the following command in the local repository to make sure that all the tests succeed:

+    stack test

 Data format
 -----------